Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 - Traces can be generated for a service or per route
 - Refined traces can be generated for all requests matching a sampling criteria
-- Samplign criteria can be defined with simple expressions language, for example: `http.method == GET`
+- Sampling criteria can be defined with simple expressions language, for example: `http.method == GET`
 - Trace sessions are retained for up to 7 days
 - Traces can be visualized in {{site.konnect_short_name}}'s built in trace viewer